vandie/webmention-handler/readme.md

 import { WebMentionHandler } from 'webmention-handler';

 const options = {
+  supportedHosts: ['localhost'] // The domain of any websites this handler should support
   storageHandler: storage, // pass in your storage handler instance
   requiredProtocol: 'https' // Not required, but highly recommended to only allow https mentions };